Mark Goddard: Later acting career

 In 1978, Goddard starred with Liza Minnelli on Broadway in the musical The Act.

-In 1979, Goddard was in the disco movie Roller Boogie featuring Linda Blair and Jim Bray and starred as Ted Clayton on One Life to Live and Lt.
-Paul Reed on The Doctors.
-Later, he starred as Derek Barrington on General Hospital.
-He made a cameo appearance in the reboot film Lost in Space (1998) as the general in charge of the Jupiter Mission and superior officer to his former character Major Don West.
+In 1979, he was in the disco film Roller Boogie featuring Linda Blair and Jim Bray.
+Goddard appeared as Ted Clayton on One Life to Live in 1981, and Lt.
+Paul Reed on The Doctors in 1982.
+Later, he starred as Derek Barrington on General Hospital from 1984 to 1986.
+He made a cameo appearance in the 1998 reboot film Lost in Space as the general in charge of the Jupiter Mission and superior officer to his former character Major Don West.